Marc Santo: Career

 Santo began working in the entertainment industry as a college student doing street marketing and social promotions for record labels like Matador Records, Giant Step Recordings and Satellite Records.
 After graduation he was offered a gig helping David Johansen of the New York Dolls make music videos.

-During the late 1990s and early 2000s he lived in a notable creative building in New York's East Village, whose other residents included Arik Roper, Elizabeth Peyton, Darren Aronofsky, and members of the band Interpol.
+During the late 1990s and early 2000s he lived in a building in New York's East Village whose other residents included Arik Roper, Elizabeth Peyton, Darren Aronofsky, and members of the band Interpol.

 Revel in New York and Revel in Portland

 In 2009 Marc Santo and Scott Newman co-founded a series of yearly New York guidebooks called Revel in New York, which were distributed to guests at The Standard Hotel and featured contributions from photographer Michael Halsband, designer Jim Walrod, and food personalities Eddie Huang and Joshua Ozersky.
 Revel in New York also had accompanying videos that aired on Boing Boing, The New York Times, and Gothamist.
 They later became a formal series through a partnership with the New York Post, and later CBS.

 The mini-documentaries and interviews featured marginalized "characters" like pigeon fanciers, sex workers, and performance artists as well as notable creative New Yorkers like filmmaker Jerry Schatzberg, punk icon Ari Up, chef Marcus Samuelson, artist Tina Barney and others accompanied by quirky suggestions on places to visit in New York such as where to buy gold teeth and where to find wild parrots in the city.

-In 2012, Santo and Newman partnered with Wieden & Kennedy Entertainment co-founder Janice Grube and the help of Portlandia to create Revel in Portland, a Portland, Oregon edition of the books that featured Nike shoe designer Tinker Hatfield, filmmaker Lance Bangs, Chromatics and others.
+In 2012, Santo and Newman partnered with Wieden & Kennedy Entertainment co-founder Janice Grube to create Revel in Portland, a Portland, Oregon edition of the books that included Nike shoe designer Tinker Hatfield, filmmaker Lance Bangs, and Chromatics.

-The Water Dancer
+Production work

-The Water Dancer is an Iconoclast style documentary campaign for Quicksilver and Roxy Swimwear co-produced by Marc Santo and Michael Halsband.
-The series starred Australian-born 6-time World Champion Surfer, Stephanie Gilmore as she traveled to New York City to meet up with professional dancers Noemie LaFrance and Tiler Peck to make the connection between surfing and dancing.
+The Water Dancer is a documentary-style campaign for Quicksilver and Roxy Swimwear co-produced by Marc Santo and Michael Halsband.
+The series starred Stephanie Gilmore as she traveled to New York City to meet up with professional dancers Noemie LaFrance and Tiler Peck to make the connection between surfing and dancing.

-Documentary Profile Series

 In 2014, Santo was hired by a production company in the UK to produce and direct a number of series, which aired online on The Huffington Post.
-The series included WORK, which followed bands such as Moon Duo, NOTS, and A Place to Bury Strangers, and UNBUILT, which profiled architects Vito Acconci and Gaetano Pesce as they described their favorite unbuilt projects.
+The series included WORK, which followed bands Moon Duo, NOTS, and A Place to Bury Strangers, and UNBUILT, which profiled architects Vito Acconci and Gaetano Pesce as they described their favorite unbuilt projects.